Aeonmi-Aysa/aeonmi/docs/Shard_README.md

 **Available constructs**
 - `let` declarations with block scoping and reassignment
 - Control flow: `if`, `while`, and (via newer branches) `for`
-- Arithmetic `+ - * /`, comparisons, logical operators, string concatenation
+- Arithmetic `+ - * / %`, comparisons, logical operators, string concatenation
 - Built-ins: `log`, `print`, `rand`, `time_ms`, `len`
 - Optional function syntax (`fn`) depending on feature gates

-See `docs/Aeonmi_Language_Guide.md` for exhaustive tokens, troubleshooting, and roadmap items such as arrays, modulo, and structured types.
+See `docs/Aeonmi_Language_Guide.md` for exhaustive tokens, troubleshooting, and roadmap items such as arrays and structured types.

 ## 5. QUBE & Quantum Glyphs
 QUBE is Aeonmi’s hieroglyphic layer that introduces Unicode-driven quantum constructs, tensor expressions, and probability-aware control flow.
 The syntax is staged in `docs/AEONMI_UNIQUE_SYNTAX.md` and gradually wired into the parser.